-Aastrom has established relationships with third party manufacturers which are FDA registered as suppliers for the manufacture of medical products to manufacture various components of the AastromReplicell(TM) System.
+We have established relationships with third party manufacturers which are FDA registered as suppliers for the manufacture of medical products to manufacture various components of the AastromReplicellTM System.

-In May 1994, Aastrom entered into a Collaborative Product Development Agreement with SeaMED Corporation (SeaMED), now a division company of Plexus Corporation.
-Pursuant to this agreement, Aastrom and SeaMED collaborated on the design of certain instrument components in the AastromReplicell(TM) System.
-In April 1998, Aastrom entered into a manufacturing agreement with SeaMED for the commercial manufacturing of the instrument components of the AastromReplicell(TM) System pursuant to a pricing formula set forth in the agreement.
-The initial term of the manufacturing agreement is until April 2001, after which the agreement is automatically renewed until terminated upon a 24month notice from SeaMED or a 6-month notice from Aastrom.
-Aastrom retains all proprietary rights to its intellectual property which is utilized by SeaMED pursuant to this agreement.
-During the initial term of the manufacturing agreement, SeaMED is regarded as Aastrom's preferred supplier, and Aastrom will purchase a minimum of 65% of its instrument requirements for the AastromReplicell(TM) System from SeaMED.
+In April 1998, we entered into a manufacturing agreement with SeaMED for the commercial manufacturing of the instrument components of the AastromReplicell $^{\text{TM}}$ System.
+The initial term of the manufacturing agreement was until April 2001, after which the agreement is automatically renewed until terminated upon a 24-month notice from SeaMED or a 6-month notice from us.
+We retain all proprietary rights to our intellectual property which is utilized by SeaMED pursuant to this agreement.

-In March 1996, Aastrom entered into a License and Supply Agreement with Immunex Corporation for an initial five-year term to purchase and resell certain cytokines and ancillary materials for use in conjunction with the AastromReplicell(TM) System.
-The agreement allows for Aastrom to extend the term of the agreement for five years upon written notice, notice of which has been provided by Aastrom.
+In March 1996, we entered into a License and Supply Agreement with Immunex Corporation for an initial five-year term to purchase and resell certain cytokines and ancillary materials for use in conjunction with the AastromReplicellTM System.
+The agreement, as amended, allows for us to extend the term for successive two-year terms upon written notice, notice of which has been provided by us extending the agreement through March 2003 and is subject to certain minimum purchase requirements.
 The agreement provided for Immunex to receive up-front and renewal fees totaling \$5,500,000.
-Pursuant to agreements between Immunex and Aastrom, the annual fees due in March 1998, 1999 and 2000 were each paid by Aastrom through the issuance of \$1,100,000 in Aastrom's common stock.
-In August 1997, Aastrom and Immunex amended the agreement to expand Aastrom's territorial rights to use and sell such materials to a worldwide basis.
+Pursuant to agreements between Immunex and Aastrom, the annual fees due in March 1998, 1999 and 2000 were each paid by us through the issuance of \$1,100,000 in our common stock.
+In August 1997, Aastrom and Immunex amended the agreement to expand our territorial rights to use and sell such materials on a worldwide basis.
 The supply agreement may be terminated by either party effective immediately upon written notice of termination to the other party in the event that such party materially breaches the agreement and such breach continues unremedied after notice and expiration of a specified cure period or in the event that a bankruptcy proceeding is commenced against a party and is not dismissed or stayed within a 45-day period.
-In addition, Immunex has the right to cease the supply to Aastrom of cytokines and ancillary materials if Aastrom fails to purchase a minimum amount of its forecasted annual needs from Immunex after notice to Aastrom and expiration of a specified cure period.
-In the event that Immunex elects to cease to supply to Aastrom cytokines and ancillary materials or is prevented from supplying such materials to Aastrom by reason of force majeure, limited manufacturing rights will be transferred to Aastrom under certain circumstances.
-There is, however, no assurance that Aastrom could successfully manufacture the compounds itself or identify others that could manufacture these compounds to acceptable quality standards and costs, if at all.
+In addition, Immunex has the right to cease the supply to us of cytokines and ancillary materials if we fail to purchase a minimum amount of our forecasted annual needs from Immunex after notice to us and expiration of a specified cure period.
+In the event that Immunex elects to cease to supply to us cytokines and ancillary materials or is prevented from supplying such materials to us by reason of force majeure, limited manufacturing rights will be transferred to us under certain circumstances.
+There is, however, no assurance that we could successfully manufacture the compounds ourselves or identify others that could manufacture these compounds to acceptable quality standards and costs, if at all.

-In December 1996, Aastrom entered into a Collaborative Supply Agreement with Anchor Advanced Products, Inc., Mid-State Plastics Division (MSP), now a division company of Moll Industries.
-Under this agreement, MSP conducted both pre-production manufacturing development and now commercial manufacturing and assembly of the Cell Cassette component of the AastromReplicell(TM) System for Aastrom.
-MSP is paid by Aastrom on a per unit basis for Cell Cassettes delivered to Aastrom under a pricing formula specified in the agreement.
-Throughout the term of this agreement, Aastrom has agreed to treat MSP as its preferred supplier of Cell Cassettes, using MSP as its supplier of at least 60% of its requirements for Cell Cassettes.
+In December 1996, we entered into a Collaborative Supply Agreement with Anchor Advanced Products, Inc., Mid-State Plastics Division (MSP), now a division company of Moll Industries.
+Under this agreement, MSP conducted both pre-production manufacturing development and now commercial manufacturing and assembly of the Cell Cassette component of the AastromReplicell $^{\text{m}}$ System for us.
+Throughout the term of this agreement, we have agreed to treat MSP as our preferred supplier of Cell Cassettes, using MSP as our supplier of at least 60% of our requirements for Cell Cassettes.